filiphuhta/bitcoin-live-chart/README.md

 # Getting Started with Bitcoin-live-chart

 This is an project made with https://coincap.io/ api for cryptocurrency.
-The purpose of the project is to display real-time data from cryptocurrencys.
+The purpose of the project is to display real-time data for cryptocurrencys.

 ## Available Scripts